-The District will continue to review its procedures to determine if any improvements can be made using the limited personnel available.
+Management Response: The District will continue to review its procedures to determine if any improvements can

-Independent School District No. 2168 New Richland, Minnesota Schedule of Prior Year Findings (Continued) For the Year Ended June 30.
-2020 part of our regular audit services.
+New Richland, Minnesota Schedule of Prior Year Findings (Continued) For the Year Ended June 30, 2021 disclosures as part of our regular audit services.
 Auditing standards require auditors to communicate this situation to the Board as an internal control deficiency.
 Ultimately, it is management's responsibility to provide for the preparation of your statements and footnotes, and the responsibility of the auditor to determine the fairness of presentation of those statements.
 From a practical standpoint we do both for you at the same time in connection with our audit.
 This is not unusual for us to do with organizations of your size.
 However, based on auditing standards, it is our responsibility to inform you that this deficiency could result in a material misstatement to the financial statements that could have been prevented or detected by your management.
 Essentially, the auditors cannot be part of your internal control process.

-2020-003 Financial Report Preparation
+2021-003 Financial Report Preparation

-Condition: We were requested to draft the audited financial statements and related footnote disclosures as is not unusual for us to do with organization of your size.
+Condition: We were requested to draft the audited financial statements and related footnote audit.
+This is not unusual for us to do with organization of your size.